 21 Powerful Herbs For PCOS Treatment In Ayurveda

-PCOS treatment in Ayurveda involves using a combination of powerful herbs that strengthen the reproductive system.
+PCOS treatment in Ayurveda involves using a combination of powerful herbs which act as ayurvedic medicine to strengthen the reproductive system.
 These herbs also treat inflammation and hormonal imbalance that are at the root of PCOS.
 Certain herbs also work against other complications of PCOS such as digestive disorders, weight gain, insulin sensitivity, and improving mood.
 In essence, these herbs perform the same function as allopathic medications for treating the different symptoms of PCOS.

 Shilajit (Purified Asphaltum)